 - Not enough neighbors.
 Features with fewer than two neighbors will not have a model fit.

 - Multicollinearity in the model.

 In the above cases, the model should be assessed by examining the output diagnostics and potentially refit with different parameters and coefficients.

 The Geographically Weighted Regression tool produces a variety of outputs.
 A summary of the GWR model and statistical summaries are available on the portal item page and as a resource on your layer.
-To access the summary of your results, click Show Results under your resulting layer in Map Viewer.
+To access the summary of your results, click Show Results under your resulting layer in Map Viewer Classic.
 The tool generates one output layer.
-The output features are automatically added to Map Viewer with a hot and cold rendering scheme applied to model residuals.
+The output features are automatically added to Map Viewer Classic with a hot and cold rendering scheme applied to model residuals.
 The diagnostics generated depend on the model type of the input features and are described below.

 Interpret messages and diagnostics